 Battler: By using the Blue Truth.
 Like this.
 White Day is on the same day as Valentine's Day, just a month later.
 So, tomorrow, when the man accepts your chocolate, he'll reciprocate a month from the day it is given.

-Really seems like more of a Pet the Dog moment than anything, but... in Episode 2, when Kinzo tells Natsuhi that Ushiromiya's one-winged eagle crest burns brightly in her her heart, despite her not having the right to have it sown on her clothes.
+Really seems like more of a Pet the Dog moment than anything, but in Episode 1, when Kinzo tells Natsuhi that the Ushiromiya family's one-winged eagle crest burns brightly in her her heart, despite her not having the right to have it sewn on her clothes.
+Unfortunately, this moment is later undermined by the reveal that Kinzo has been Dead All Along and Natsuhi is just imagining him praising her.

 Episode 6, Dawn of the Golden Witch.
 When Battler finds out that Beatrice has reformed, the evident happiness in his voice and face as he holds her and she tells him that she won't disappear is utterly touching, and a well deserved reprieve for him.